logikioopensource/salesforce-transaction-subscriptions/README.md

 # Deploying the Component Files to Salesforce

 1. Download and install the Salesforce Command Line Interface (CLI) using the instructions here: https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm
-2. Download the files in this repository, which contains the components used for RFQ.
+2. Download the files in this repository, which contains the components used for Subscriptions in Transaction Manager.
    - From the browser, click the "<> Code" dropdown for download options.
    - Alternatively, you can use the "git clone" command to download the files.
 For more information, see: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 3. If the repository was downloaded as a .zip file, extract the files